Buying a used yacht can take up a great deal of your time if you do not adhere to a defined process.

 An example: a conditional acceptance may reduce the agreed price by 10,000 euros when it is a question of an air-conditioning system defect that cannot be repaired before the closing.

-When you sign the purchase agreement, ensure you understand the delivery date and method.
 Make sure you and/or your captain have a detailed walkthrough of the boat’s systems before you take possession.

 The selection of an appropriate structure and legal form (Commercial Yacht/Private Yacht) for yacht ownership represents an important element in protecting one’s assets and in reducing taxes.
 This is not simply a matter of choosing a style of life, but a very complex legal and financial decision.